All student account inquiries should be directed to Student Accounts.

 Financial Aid and Loan Refunds

-Students that have an overpaid account due to financial aid or loan proceeds will be issued a refund within 14 days after the semester begins or 14 days from receipt of the funds within a semester.
+Students that have an overpaid account due to federal financial aid or loan proceeds will be issued a refund within 14 days after the semester begins or 14 days from receipt of the funds within a semester.

 Massachusetts State Requirements